matheusysd/matheusysd/README.md

 -->

-Hi there, I'm Matheus Domingos, a Full Stack Software Development from Brazil.
+Hi there, I'm Matheus Domingos, a Full Stack Software Developer from Brazil.
 Currently I'm working @ [Trybe](https://www.betrybe.com/):rocket: as Instructor.

 - 🔭 I'm always focused on improve my skills as a web developer.
 - 🌱 At moment I'm learning Elixir.